 Jumbo reverse mortgage loans are designed for high-value homes.
 With a HECM, the FHA limits the amount that you can borrow against the home to $1,089,300.
 So for homes worth more than the FHA limit, a traditional HECM could leave a lot of money on the table.

 With a jumbo reverse mortgage, the homeowner can borrow against the home’s total value, potentially significantly increasing their proceeds from a reverse mortgage loan.

 Reverse Mortgage Eligibility in Fort Worth, Texas

-To be eligible for a reverse mortgage in Bellevue, Washington, you must typically meet the following requirements:
+To be eligible for a reverse mortgage in Fort Worth, Texas, you must typically meet the following requirements:

 About Fort Worth, Texas

 Fort Worth is in North Texas between Dallas and Arlington and has a population of 900,000, of which 11% (98,000) are senior citizens.
 Fort Worth has a range of outdoor recreational opportunities, including parks, lakes, trails and a wealth of cultural opportunities.
 Known as the “City of Cowboys and Culture,” Fort Worth has a historic district called the Fort Worth Stockyards that celebrates the city’s cowboy heritage with daily cattle drives and rodeo shows.

 Fort Worth, Texas for Senior Citizens